w3c/scribejs/README.md

 npm install
 ```

-The code itself is in Typescript.
+The code itself is in TypeScript.
 The sources are in the `src` directory in the repository.
 If you do any change, run

 ```bash
 tsc
 ```

 to generate the javascript files.
 All instructions below refer to the generated javascript versions.

 Follow specific instructions based on your needs/interests below.